yuchen1204/ask-project/pseudokod.md

 Define a list called "table" to store information about gasoline

-- For each row in "table":
+- 1. For each row in "table":
-  - Print the row
+  - 1.1Print the row

-- Ask the user to input an amount of money and a quantity of gasoline
+- 2. Ask the user to input an amount of money and a quantity of gasoline

-- Prompt the user to input a gasoline number
+- 3. Prompt the user to input a gasoline number

-- Define a function called "divide" to calculate the number of liters of gasoline to add
+- 4. Define a function called "divide" to calculate the number of liters of gasoline to add

-- Based on the user's inputted gasoline number, determine the type of gasoline the user has selected
+- 5. Based on the user's inputted gasoline number, determine the type of gasoline the user has selected

-- Call the "divide" function to calculate the number of liters of the user's selected gasoline
+- 6. Call the "divide" function to calculate the number of liters of the user's selected gasoline

-- Calculate the user's remaining money
+- 7. Calculate the user's remaining money

-- Based on the user's inputted gasoline number, determine the type of gasoline the user has selected
+- 8. Based on the user's inputted gasoline number, determine the type of gasoline the user has selected

-- Print the results
+- 9. Print the results